Braves vs. Pirates Player Props Betting Odds

 Olson Stats

-- Matt Olson has put up 109 hits with 20 doubles, two triples, 39 home runs and 68 walks.
-He has driven in 97 runs with one stolen base.
+- Matt Olson has 111 hits with 20 doubles, two triples, 39 home runs and 68 walks.
+He has driven in 99 runs with one stolen base.

-- Olson brings a four-game streak with at least one hit into this contest.
-In his last five games he is hitting .294 with a double, three home runs, five walks and eight RBI.
+- Olson has picked up at least one hit in five straight games.
+In his last five games he is hitting .368 with a double, three home runs, four walks and nine RBI.

 Olson Recent Games